a great day to make God’s will your will.

 “For I came down from heaven, not to do Mine own will, but the will of Him that sent Me.”
 John 6:38 KJV

 When we make God’s will our own, we begin to carefully consider what we are about to do and ask God if it meets with His approval.
 We use the lessons of the Bible to guide us, to give us wisdom, and to strengthen our hearts.
-These things help us to understand what God expects of us.
+These things enable us to understand a little better what God expects of us.

 Love each other as brothers and sisters and treat each other as we want to be treated.
 These are not difficult concepts when we read them or hear them, but watching as God’s will is replaced with our will over and over again tells us that we are not quite committed to the concept.